 About 1 in 20 cases of breast cancer are caused by a faulty gene which can be inherited.
 The genes BRCA1 and BRCA2 are the most common faulty genes.
 See separate leaflet called Breast Cancer - Hereditary Factors for more details.

 A breast lump

 The usual first symptom is a painless lump in the breast.
-Note: most breast lumps are not cancerous.
-Most breast lumps are fluid-filled cysts or fibroadenomas (a clumping of glandular tissue) which are benign.
+Note: most breast lumps are not cancerous (malignant).
+Most breast lumps are fluid-filled cysts or fibroadenomas (a clumping of glandular tissue) which are non-cancerous (benign).
 However, you should always see a doctor if a lump develops, as the breast lump may be cancerous.